kalisio/kano/docs/guides/advanced-usage.md

 In addition to the commands used to access mixin methods there are a couple of dedicated commands listened by Kano to:
 * `setLocalStorage` set key/value pairs (provided as event data payload) in its local storage, typically useful to inject access tokens
-* `setConfiguration` set key/value pairs to override its configuration, typically useful to configure available components or actions
+* `setConfiguration` set key/value pairs to override its [default configuration](../reference/configuration.md), typically useful to configure application name, available components or actions

+The following keys can be set in local storage to alter the application behaviour:
+* `appName-jwt` to skip the login screen by injecting an authentication token
+* `appName-welcome` as `false` to avoid displaying the welcome screen on first login
+* `appName-install` as `false` to avoid displaying the PWA installation screen

 There are also some dedicated events to be listened by integrating application:
 * `kano-ready` when the Kano application has been initialized in the iframe so that you can safely use the iframe API